Code-Institute-Submissions/juliandavid-garcia-MS3_Cocktails/README.md

 Through this feature user access to the content reserved to those who have an account.
 Thus, the members can add, edit and delete their own recipes.

 ### 2.1.5 Profile:
 Is a page with some information from the user.
-Here the user finds a list with the cocktails added by him/her.
-Having the option to edit, or delete them.
+Here the user finds a list with the cocktails added by him/her. is in this part of the site where users have the option to edit, or delete their own cocktails.

 ### 2.1.6 log Out:
  When cliking on this option the user leaves his/her account, having access only to the home page.
+It means they are not allowed to add, edit or erase any recipe.

  ### 2.1.7 Add a Cocktail:
 All registered users have the chance to add new cocktails to the page through a form linked to the dababase in order to keep it updated.